Labour Compliance Trends in India for 2025: What Every Employer Needs to Know

 8. Stricter Compliance in MSMEs (Micro, Small, and Medium Enterprises)

-What to Watch For:
+What to Watch For

-- More random inspections by labour officers.
+More random inspections by labour authorities

 How Employers Can Stay Compliant in 2025